LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 just like Everything

-makes them a part of All.
+makes them a part of you.